Certificates & JWK Management

 - Validate certificates with

-Test-KrCertificatebefore use in production. - For OIDC/OAuth2, use JWKs for client assertion only if the provider supports
+-CertificateChainunless that root is already trusted by the platform. - For OIDC/OAuth2, use JWKs for client assertion only if the provider supports

 private_key_jwt. - When exporting to PEM, use